AdobeDocs/creative-cloud-enterprise-learn.en/help/cce/overview-cce.md

     <div>
    <a href="assets/AddingaGlideshowtoyourSparkPageAdobeBlog.pdf"><strong>Adding a glideshow to your Spark Page (PDF)</strong></a>
     </div>
-    <em>Adobe Spark Page offers some amazing and easy-to-use layout components that bring your web stories to life</em>
+    <em>Adobe Express offers some amazing and easy-to-use layout components that bring your web stories to life</em>
     <br>
   </td>
   <td>